-The objectives are.
+The objectives are:

-- O1 To facilitate the implementation of the objectives and provisions relating to heritage conservation contained in Woollahra LEP 2014. - O2 To acknowledge and conserve the heritage significance of the Woollahra HCA, including the character of individual precincts. - To encourage the retention and conservation of contributory items. - O4 To encourage appropriate development of contributory items. - O5 To provide controls to protect the identified heritage values and significant character of the Woollahra HCA.
+- O1 To facilitate the implementation of the objectives and provisions relating to heritage conservation contained in Woollahra LEP 2014. - O2 character of individual precincts.

+To encourage the retention and conservation of contributory items.

+- O4 To encourage appropriate development of contributory items. - O5 To provide controls to protect the identified heritage values and significant character of the Woollahra HCA.

-- 06 To encourage contemporary design that responds appropriately to that character of the Woollahra HCA. - 07 To enable appropriate and expert consideration of proposed development to be made by applicants and the Council.
-Just 202 - 80 To encourage and promote public awareness, appreciation and knowledge of heritage conservation. - 09 To enhance amenity and heritage values within the Woollahra HCA.
+- 06 To encourage contemporary design that responds appropriately to that character of the Woollahra HCA. - ember 202?
+07 To enable appropriate and expert consideration of proposed development to be made by applicants and the Council. - 08 To encourage and promote public awareness, appreciation and knowledge of heritage conservation. - 09 To enhance amenity and heritage values within the Woollahra HCA.